 We are required to monitor contact with you while on the scheme and are subject to our normal obligations as a Student visa sponsor.
 We will contact you twice during the 12-month period by email (as per the legal agreement).
 You need to respond to each of these emails within 10 days.

 If you fail to comply with the terms of your visa as outlined in the legal agreement, we must report you to UK Visa & Immigration and your visa will be cancelled.

 Ending the extension scheme

-You can only apply once under the Doctorate Extension Scheme and it can't be extended.
+You can only apply once under the Doctorate Extension Scheme and it cannot be extended.
 If you want to stay in the UK for longer than this, you need to apply under a different route.
-Switching into Tier 1 and Tier 2 is allowed in the UK.
+Switching into the Skilled Worker route is allowed in the UK.
 We recommend booking an advice appointment to discuss these options with a Student Immigration Adviser in the first instance.

 Please note: the Doctorate Extension Scheme does not necessarily lead towards settlement in the UK but will count towards the long residency settlement route.

 The University's responsibilities

 As your Doctorate Extension Scheme visa sponsor we are required to let UK Visa & Immigration know:

 - when you complete your course